My Approach

 I tend to be a good fit for those seeking a slower, more thoughtful approach to therapy—often during periods of transition, burnout, or a sense of inner disconnection.
 My work is relational and collaborative, shaped by the belief that meaningful change happens within a steady, attuned therapeutic relationship.
 I have a private art studio space where I welcome my in-person clients for treatment.
 I also offer remote care for those who prefer to conduct there from the comfort of their home.

-In our work together, I listen closely and pace the process with care.
+In our work together, I listen deeply and pace the process with care.
 I see therapy as something we do together, not something done to you.
 You are regarded as the expert on your own life, while I offer presence, structure, and guidance as we explore what’s emerging and what wants attention.

 I’m attentive to safety, consent, and autonomy, and I work in a way that honors the impact of trauma and lived experience.
 I strive to offer a space that is welcoming, inclusive, and respectful, especially for those who have felt unseen or misunderstood in other therapeutic settings.